mbaytas/MAVA337Labs/1_Java_Essentials/README.md

 - Use BlueJ’s *Project* menu to create a *New Project* called "Campus Parking Records".

 > It might be wise to make a “MAVA 337” folder to keep all of your projects for this course.
-The path that I would use would look like the following: “…/MAVA 337 Intro to Programming for Design/Java/Lab 1 – Essentials/Campus Parking Records/”
+The path that I would use could look like the following: “…/MAVA 337 Intro to Programming for Design/Java/Lab 1 – Essentials/Campus Parking Records/”

 > Once the project is created, visit the folder where you put the project and have a look at the contents.
 Notice that there are two files: "package.bluej" and "README.TXT". "package.bluej" is your main project file that describes your project to BlueJ.
 "README.TXT" describes your project to the general public, which includes people who may or may not have BlueJ.